 In this way, you can offer your cash paying customers a discount while still making a profit and saving your business money by eliminating all credit card processing fees.

 Cash discounts are the perfect way to save your business money, but how do you get started?

 Luckily for you, Shift Processing makes it easy to get started.

 Don’t miss out on this opportunity to offer your customers a discount while still making a great profit!

-Learn more about credit card processing and cash discounts by visiting our Cash Discount Post.
+Learn more about credit card processing and cash discounts by visiting our Cash Discount Page.